solliancenet/Azure-Machine-Learning-Dev-Guide/creating-machine-learning-pipelines/machine-learning-pipelines.md

 Note that as new training data is available, you can reuse the pipeline steps to train a new model with the new data to improve model performance.

-## Creating a pipeline for repeatable data prep and batch scoring using Azure Notebooks
+## Creating a pipeline for repeatable data prep and batch scoring

 In this section, we are going to learn how to setup a `Batch Scoring` pipeline that leverages the data processing logic encapsulated in `process.py`, and uses the trained model form the `Data Prep – Model Training` pipeline to generate batch predictions on new input data.